sahil-gusain/learningReact/README.md

 server action in next js are asynchronous functions that run only on the server but can be invoked from server-side and client-side components to perform mutations on the server you can't use async and await in the client components in next js
 # Miscellaneous
 DotEnv is a lightweight npm package that automatically loads environment variables from a .env file into the process.env object.
+Cors: Cross origin resource sharing .It is a http mechanism that allows resource sharing from one origin to another origin securely.Browsers enforce the same-origin policy, which restricts cross-origin requests initiated from scripts.
+This policy prevents malicious websites from reading sensitive information on other websites.

 # Backend
 Middleware: it acts as the bridge or intermediary layer between different layers between different components of the applications.It acts as a interceptor that sits between the initial request and the final route handler.